On-Demand Learning Modules

 Laura Scheufele, PT, BCIA-PMDB

-This downloadable online course provides a comprehensive introduction to physical therapy management of patients with chronic pelvic pain (CPP).
+This downloadable course module provides a comprehensive introduction to physical therapy management of patients with chronic pelvic pain (CPP).
 This self-study module provides an overview of the pathology of CPP and common examination and intervention strategies for the management of these patients.
 The most recent evidence is presented along with “clinical pearls” based on the authors’ clinical experiences.
 Patient cases and a brief assessment are provided to facilitate application of the material to clinical practice.

 PT Management for Osteoporosis: Prevention & Management